CheesyChocolate/website/content/blog/digital_image_processing_fundamentals/index.md

 1. [ ] Image with reduced sharp transitions in gray levels
 2. [ ] Image with high sharp transitions in gray levels
 3. [ ] None of the mentioned
-4. [ ] All of the mentioned
+4. [ ] All the mentioned

 ### Answer 0x05

 {{spoiler(fixed_blur=true, text=
 "1.
-Explanation: Smoothing filters reduce noise in random noise, which features sharp grey level transitions."
+Explanation: Smoothing filters reduce noise in random noise, which features sharp gray level transitions."
 )}}

 ## Question 0x06